Welcome to Cadabam's Hospitals

 When they fall short of these ideals, many begin to doubt their competence, feeling like frauds despite their accomplishments,—especially if perfection isn’t sustainable.

-Workplace Culture and Industry-specific Factors.
+Workplace Culture and Industry-Specific Factors.

 Toxic work environments that reward output over well-being, or industries lacking diversity, can intensify imposter feelings.